Tree pivot-minors and linear rank-width: The Proof of Theorem

 Because all of the graphs $G_i^j$ are disjoint, the linear rank-width of the resulting graph is the maximum linear rank-width of its connected components.
-Since each connected component is a nice $3$-partite graph, by Lemma \ref{lem:3partitegraph}, we can conclude that the linear rank-width of the resulting graph is at most $3$.
+Since each connected component is a nice $3$-partite graph, by Lemma \ref{lem:3partitegraph}, we conclude that the linear rank-width of the resulting graph is at most $3$.
 We will now count the number of times we applied bipartite complementations.
-For each $1\leq i\leq 5$, we did one bipartite complementation to keep only the edges between $V_i$ and $W_{i-2}\cup W_{i+2}$, and then two bipartite complementations to keep the edges between $W_i^-$ and $W_{i+1}^+$, and finally two bipartite complementations to remove the edges between $V_i^1$ and $W_{i+2}^-$, and $V_i^2$ and $W_{i-2}^+$, that is, in total five bipartite complementations, resulting to a total of $25$ bipartite complementations.
+For each $i \in \{1,\ldots,5\}$, we did one bipartite complementation to keep only the edges between $V_i$ and $W_{i-2}\cup W_{i+2}$, and then two bipartite complementations to remove the edges between~$W_i$ and~$W_{i+1}$ apart from those between $W_i^-$ and $W_{i+1}^+$, and finally two bipartite complementations to remove the edges between $V_i^1$ and $W_{i+2}^-$, and $V_i^2$ and $W_{i-2}^+$, that is, in total five bipartite complementations, resulting in a total of $25$ bipartite complementations.
 So, by Lemma \ref{lem:bipartitecomplement}, the graph $G-V(C)$ has linear rank-width at most $3+2*25=53$.
-Because $|V(C)|=5$, we can conclude that the linear rank-width of $G$ is at most $58$. \end{proof}
+Because $|V(C)|=5$, we conclude that the linear rank-width of $G$ is at most $58$. \end{proof}

 We are now ready to prove Theorem~\ref{t-maintwosubgraphs}.

 {\bf Theorem~\ref{t-maintwosubgraphs} (restated).} {\it Every $(K_3, S_{1,2,2})$-free graph has linear rank-width at most~$58$.}